evonnela/capstone/Testing_Protocol.md

     all previous answers saved.
   * To test the point functionality, every time you get a question right it should add 100 points to 'Your Score'.
 Double-check to prove this functionality.
-## Testing the Character Building
-The character building is a place to build your avatar, which represents your profile pic on the right hand corner of the Nav Bar.
-To test:
-  * To test the actual avatar, choose modifications you would like to make, which should display in real-time on the avatar.
-  * To test saving the avatar, after you have made your changes click 'Save Avatar'.
-Then refresh the page.
-    If the profile character has changed to the character you built, it works.

 ## Testing the Market Place
 The marketplace is a place for you to buy additional accessories for your avatar-based on the number of points you got from the quiz.